KristianLyng/compiz/README.rst

 --display DISPLAY
 	The X display to run at.
 E.g. ``--display :0.0``

---replace
-        If an other window manager is running, try to replace it.
-This also works if compiz is already running and you wish to restart.
+--bg-image PNG
+        Default background image if none is set.

 --refresh-rate RATE
         Set the screen refresh rate to RATE.
 Useful if you are using multiple monitors with different refresh rates.

---no-detection
-        Do not attempt to detect screen sizes and refresh rates.
-Will most likely result in a semi-broken desktop until you can configure it manually.

---version
-        Print the compiz version.

---help
-        Print basic usage.

 --fast-filter
         Force using a fast filter.
 This will give a visually jagged, but smooth experience.
 Does not significantly impact performance in most cases.

+--indirect-rendering
+        Force indirect rendering, even when direct rendering is seemingly possible.

+--no-detection
+        Do not attempt to detect screen sizes and refresh rates.
+Will most likely result in a semi-broken desktop until you can configure it manually.

+--keep-desktop-hints
+        Use desktop hints to determine amount of desktops and which one is the current one at startup.

+--lose-bindings
+        Don't use strict binding for textures.

+--replace
+        If an other window manager is running, try to replace it.
+This also works if compiz is already running and you wish to restart.

+--sm-disable
+        Disable session management.

+--sm-client-id ID
+        Session ID.

 --only-current-screen
         Only start compiz on the current X Screen.
 Most setups today only use a single X screen, even for multiple monitors.
 Multiple X screens are mostly obsoleted and has the major drawback of not allowing you to move windows between one screen and an other.

+--use-root-window
+        Don't use the compositing overlay window (cow) for the root window.

+--debug
+        Enable certain debug-features (like forcing sync).

+--version
+        Print the compiz version.

+--help
+        Print basic usage.

 [PLUGIN]
         One or more plugin to load.
 You most likely want to load a